-We all appreciate it when someone buys us a gift that is especially thoughtful.
-And gift givers want to give their loved ones gifts they know will excite and surprise them.
-So I’ve compiled this gift guide full of unique and useful ideas for your favorite gardener.
+Gift givers want to give their loved ones gifts they know will excite and surprise them.
+So here are some especially thoughtful Christmas gift ideas that are sure to please your favorite gardener.

+I’ve compiled this gift guide full of unique and useful gardening gifts for your favorite gardener.
 All of these are items we have and love, or they are on my wish list.
 There are gifts for all experience levels and price ranges as well as some unexpected splurges.

 1. Hori Hori knife

 You’ll find this knife is quite handy for planting bulbs, digging & cutting out weeds, and chopping caterpillars in two.
-This makes a great gift for gardeners because it is an unusual but very useful garden tool, and it’s a good value at around $20.
+This makes a great gift for gardeners because it is an unusual but very useful garden tool, and it’s a good value at about $25.

 2. Garden Hod

 We use ours all the time for harvesting tomatoes and even carrying tools around the farm.
 It’s a bit of a splurge at over $50 which means many gardeners will try to get by without it.
-This makes it a perfect gift item for a gardener you love.

-4. Felco hand pruners
+4. Nice pair of hand pruners

 They’re pretty pricey at nearly $50.
 But they are worth the money, and that makes these classic hand pruners is a super useful gift that gardeners will really appreciate.

 5. Stainless steel plant markers